terroo/terroo.github.io/_posts/2024-06-20-use-modern-cpp-stdany-in-your-projects.md

 }
 {% endhighlight %}

-What a function!!! :O , but this way your code will be safe!
 Compile: `g++ -Wall -Wextra -pedantic -g -fsanitize=address main.cpp` and after running `./a.out`, the output will be:

 {% highlight bash %}
 SUCCESS of type string: 'Start' 3